Two Decades Later, Orange County Court Returns Press Access ‘Upon Receipt’

 And then, in the fall of last year, the two sides started to talk.

-With the result that on Thursday, U.S. Judge James Selna lifted all deadlines in the litigation between this news agency and the Orange County clerk, based on a motion that attached a settlement agreement.
+With the result that on Thursday U.S. Judge James Selna lifted all deadlines in the litigation between this news agency and the Orange County clerk based on a motion that attached a settlement agreement.

 In the deal, the clerk agreed to “create and put into operation an ‘Electronic Media Inbox’ into which copies of new electronically submitted nonconfidential civil unlimited complaints will be automatically deposited upon receipt.”